Website Load Time Statistics And Facts 2024

 Page loading speed also affects the website’s search engine ranking for two reasons.

 A slower page load means higher user bounce rates.
 Bouncing happens when people get tired of waiting for the page to load and close the tab or navigate away.
-This type of user behavior points at one thing: the website has no value.
+This type of user behaviour points at one thing: the website has no value.

-Thus, the Google algorithm will penalize these websites, ranking them lower in their search algorithm.
+Thus, the Google algorithm will penalise these websites, ranking them lower in their search algorithm.
 However, even without the lower rank penalty, page view rates decrease by 11% because of a one-second increase in load time.

 Google crawler also plays a role in your website’s performance.
 Google crawler is a website indexing software bot that spends a specific, limited amount of time on each site.
 A slower website means that Google crawler will only have time to index some of the site’s pages, which affects website ranking.